 Previous resource estimates were reported using a uniform specific gravity of 2.6.
 This uniform value was also adopted in this report.
-Specific gravity measurements taken by the in-house laboratory gave an average of 2.76 across 28,388 samples (Table 15.6.2.1), with vein samples averaging a bit higher at 2.79 compared to wall rock samples which averaged to 2.73, likely due to the abundance of sulfides in the vein material.
+Specific gravity measurements taken by the in-house laboratory gave an average of 2.76 across the 28,388 samples in the master database (Table 15.6.2.1), with vein samples averaging a bit higher at 2.79 compared to wall rock samples which averaged to 2.73, likely due to the abundance of sulfides in the vein material.
 The global average is 6% higher and hence indicates that the assumed specific gravity is a conservative value.